"In Space No One Can Hear You Scream."

 - Silent Hill:

 - Although not to the same extent as Resident Evil 4 or 5, Silent Hill: Homecoming has a much more developed melee combat system, including combos, a powerful dodge move, and a lock-on camera that turns every fight into a one-on-one duel.
 This (plus stronger healing items and propensity of enemies to get stunlocked) made melee combat viable by itself, whereas previous games favoured fleeing or using up precious ammo.
 Enemy encounters are still spaced out evenly and the game's overall pace is still pretty slow and brooding.
 It didn't work too well, so the next installment, Silent Hill: Shattered Memories took out all combat completely.
 2012 Silent Hill: Downpour balanced somewhere between two extremes.

 - Before that, the franchise zig-zagged with the action quotient as well.
-Silent Hill 2 had less action then the first, and included the option to disable combat completely.
+Silent Hill 2 had less action than the first, and included the option to disable combat completely.
 Silent Hill 3 was significantly actionized due to better weapons like the katana, quicker pace, more monster encounters and the addition of a submachine gun, which made boss fights a (relative) breeze.
 Silent Hill 4 scaled back the action significantly, with clunkier controls and weaker weapons.
-Silent Hill Origins downplayed it: on one hand the protagonist had less health than usual and all melee weapons broke after several hits.
-On the other hand, assault rifle made a comeback and you could pick up almost anything to use as a melee weapon and carry it in your infinite inventory.
+Silent Hill: Origins downplayed it: on one hand the protagonist had less health than usual and all melee weapons broke after several hits.
+On the other hand, the assault rifle made a comeback, and you could pick up almost anything to use as a melee weapon and carry it in your infinite inventory.

 - The original Tomb Raider had even balance between combat and platforming/puzzle solving.
 Its sequel shifted focus closer to combat by letting Lara start with a shotgun in addition to her trademark pistols and adding greater quantity of both monster and human enemies.